Why TIME Devoted Its TIME 100 Issue to Finding Hope

 Keep up to date on the growing threat to global health by signing up for our daily coronavirus newsletter.

 What, we wondered, does it mean to be a public artist when there is no public?
-JR, who had the coronavirus himself weeks ago and has recovered, embraced that challenge, creating a 15-by-21-ft. artwork that he pasted in strips on the pavement of an empty Paris street on April 11 and then photo-graphed from a window above.
+JR, who had the coronavirus himself weeks ago and has recovered, embraced that challenge, creating a 15-by-21-ft. artwork that he pasted in strips on the pavement of an empty Paris street on April 11 and then photographed from a window above.
 As with his epic installation at the Louvre Museum in 2016, JR used an anamorphic image, meaning it is seen best from the angle from which the photograph is taken.
 “I’m a strong believer in miracles,” JR says.
 “It’s a small virus with big consequences.
 But we can come to the end of it.”

 The TIME 100 has always been a mirror of the world and the people who shape it.
 And as our world now looks far different than we expected, so too will our annual TIME 100 list and issue when it appears in the fall.